dschalk/functional-javascript/README.md

   eq(m.ret(3).bnd(ret).bnd(cube).
     bnd(ret),m.ret(3).bnd(cube))
 Back To The Top
-Disussion
+Discussion

 The Haskell statement f ≡ g means that f x == g x for all Haskell values x in the domain of f.
-That is the test applied to Javascript expressions in the "Monad Laws" section (above).
+That is the test applied to JavaScript expressions in the "Monad Laws" section (above).
 Neither the == nor the === operator would provide useful information about the behavior of instances of Monad.
 Those operators test objects for location in memory.
 If the left and right sides of predicates create new instances of m, then the left side m and the right side m wind up in different locations in memory.
 So we expect m.ret(3) === m.ret(3) to return false, and it does.
 We want to answer the question ≡ answers in Haskell: Can the left and right sides be substituted for one another and still yield the same results.
 Comparison With Haskell Monads

 By the definition of "monad" in category theory, all morphisms (functions by analogy here) are commutative and have a left and right identity morphism. ret() is our left and right identity function.
 The expression eq(m1,m2) returns true if and only if m1.x === m2.x and m1.id === m2.id. m1 === m2 returns false if m1 and m2 are in different locations in memory.
-The Haskell "≡" operator provides information simular to eq().
+The Haskell "≡" operator provides information similar to eq().

   function eq (mon1, mon2) {
     if (mon1.id === mon2.id && mon1.x === mon2.x) return true;